asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 ##Rule Overload

-One of the first things you will notice is that the majority of these tools come configured out of the box with a lot of rules.
+One of the first things you will notice is that the majority of these tools come already configured with a set of code quality rules.
 I recommend that you look at all of them closely.
 You may find that you are missing some critical rules and want to revise your team's coding conventions accordingly.
 While I think this is a great idea, be mindful that the coding conventions should be short.
-So resist the urge to enable every static code analysis rule and have their breaches break the build.
+So resist the urge to go back and add every rule into your coding conventions.
 Not all of the rules will provide the same benefit to your team.
 Some rules will not provide any benefit.
 You should focus on the rules that will provide the maximum benefit, and like everything else in software development iterate on your static analysis configuration.
+[NDepend](http://www.ndepend.com/ "NDepend Home Page") does a great job of providing a fantastic set of critical and non-critical rules out of the box.
+But you'll still want to modify them to match your team's coding conventions.

 ## Critical and Non-critical Rules

-[NDepend](http://www.ndepend.com/ "NDepend Home Page"), as well as other tools, have the concept of critical and non-critical rules.
+[NDepend](http://www.ndepend.com/ "NDepend Home Page") has the concept of critical and non-critical rules.
 Critical rules are ones, if violated, will break your build.
 These should be reserved for your team's coding conventions and other serious code quality offenders.
 The non-critical rules should still be enabled so your team can continue to monitor them without failing the build.
 Non-critical breaches that continue to increase are a problem and you'll want to address those accordingly.

-This difference highlights the two ways that you should be using the tool to get the maximum benefit for your team.
+This difference highlights two of the ways that you should be using the tool to get the maximum benefit for your team.
 The critical errors should fail the build immediately and require a developer change before there will be another successful build.
 The non-critical rules along with other metrics collected via your static analysis tool (cyclomatic complexity and coupling for example) shouldn't necessarily fail the build but be part of a report that the team examines regularly.
 Armed with this information the team can focus their refactoring and clean-up efforts in a way that addresses the most problematic parts of the codebase first.

 ##An Early Warning System

 [Bryan Helmkamp](https://twitter.com/brynary "Bryan's twitter account") (founder and CEO of [Code Climate](https://codeclimate.com/)) gave a fantastic talk at Baruco 2013, [Building a Culture of Quality](https://www.youtube.com/watch?v=Jsi1YTkXwxA) which I have referenced in previous posts.
 In his talk he describes that the natural trajectory for a software project's quality is down.
 Because of this we developers need to employ several techniques to prevent this from happening.
 One recommendation is to implement an early warning system.
 Part of your early warning system should be a static analysis tool.

 There are several factors that can create environments where code quality suffers.
 These include schedule pressure, critical bugs that need to be fixed and deployed to production quickly, and changes in the development team members just to name a few.
 Furthermore, refactoring is a challenging skill to learn so teams may struggle to make the code better when adding features or fixing bugs.
 Even the best teams with agreed upon coding standards can suffer this fate.
-But put developers who believe code quality is subjective or have the mantra of "just get it done" on teams who have no coding conventions and you have a recipe for disaster.
+But put developers who believe code quality is subjective or have the "just get it done" attitude on teams who have no coding conventions and you have a recipe for disaster.

 This early warning system, your critical static analysis rules, is your safety net against code quality deteriorating over time.
-You will be notified as soon as you breach a rule, which is the optimal time to fix the issue.
+You will be notified as soon as you breach a critical rule, which is the optimal time to fix the issue.
 You can fix these issues as they arise as part of your daily development process.
-Otherwise, these issues will accumulate until they become a much bigger problem which will cost your organization a lot more time and money to reverse.
+Otherwise, these issues will accumulate until they become a much bigger problem which will cost your organization a lot more time, money, and skill to reverse.

 ##Overwhelmed by Legacy Code